Vanderbilt uses their ScriptCenter pharmacy locker system as the prescription pickup point for discharge patients in medication adherence study.

 - The Vanderbilt M2B team were able to increase prescriptions routed to their pharmacy after the install of ScriptCenter

 Additionally, data suggests that increased prescription access allows for an increase in patient prescription adherence.
-Overall, if pharmacies can increase patient access to prescriptions their patients more likely to pick up their medication.
-They can do this in a variety of ways like increasing pickup hours or creating a designated pickup point.
-A 2018 US Pharm study found that increased prescription adherence “can have a tremendous impact on quality and length of life, health outcomes, and overall healthcare costs”.
+Overall, if pharmacies can increase patient access to prescriptions, their patients are more likely to pick up their medication; they can do this in various ways, like increasing pickup hours or creating a designated pickup point.
+A 2018 US Pharm study found that increased prescription adherence “can have a tremendous impact on quality and length of life, health outcomes, and overall healthcare costs.”
 As a result, patients can achieve a higher level of health.